 - Since substance abuse and addiction frequently co-occur with other mental conditions, patients should be treated for both conditions.

-Available Addiction Treatment Options
+What Are the Available Addiction Treatment Options?

 Typically, drug treatment research has categorized services into various common styles or modalities.
 Treatment services continue to develop and diversify, and many programs do not fall neatly into the classifications of what was once considered to be a conventional treatment clinic.3